 Application: Wiring a Garbage Disposal Switch and Outlet.

 Skill Level: Beginner to Intermediate – Best if wired by a Licensed Electrical Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools, the location of the garbage disposal outlet and the available access for the electrical wiring.

 Precaution: Identify the outlet circuit, turn it OFF and Tag it with a Note before working with the wiring.

 Notice: Installing additional outlet wiring should be done according to local and national electrical codes with a permit and be inspected.

-The Most Common Problem with Dishwasher and Disposal Outlets and How to Fix Them
+Common Wiring Problems with Dishwasher and Disposal Outlets

 - Wiring a Disposal Switch and Outlet